zekicaneksi/Bomchess/README.md

 Running `npm install` in `app/backend` and in `app/front_end` installs the libraries,

-the `SECRET` for sessions in the backend's .env file must be changed.
+the `SECRET` for sessions in `app/backend/.env` file must be changed.

 The ports of backend, frontend and database can be changed in `app/front_end/.env` and in `app/backend/.env` environment files.